mckinsey/vizro/vizro-core/docs/pages/user-guides/figure.md

         dashboard = vm.Dashboard(pages=[page])
         Vizro().build(dashboard).run()
         ```

+        1. This creates a [`layout`](layouts.md) with five rows and four columns.
+The KPI card is positioned in the first cell, while the remaining cells are empty.
+        2. For more information, refer to the API reference for the  [`kpi_card`](../API-reference/figure-callables.md#kpi_card).

     === "app.yaml"
         ```yaml
         # Still requires a .py to add data to the data manager and parse YAML configuration